1. Home: Explore careers

 Volunteering

 Employers value work experience with young people so it's important to get as much as you can.
-You'll often need at least one year of experience to apply for a job or course in youth work.
+You'll often need at least one year of experience to apply for a job or youth work course.

-You can find voluntary or part-time youth work opportunities through the National Council for Voluntary Organisations or through a local youth service.
+You can find voluntary or part-time youth work opportunities through the National Council for Voluntary Organisations.
+You can also contact your local council for details of youth services in your area.

 Direct Application